 Remember that our skin may react differently to different kinds of essential oils.
-Some essential oils may not be good for you and might cause skin irritation.
-So make sure to always do a patch test.
+Some essential oils may not be good for you and might cause skin irritation, so make sure to always do a patch test.
 You can do this by applying the oil on a small area of your arm first before using it on other parts of the body.

 Be cautious when using certain essential oils that are considered photosensitive.
 These oils have certain components that make the skin more prone to UV light and may result in blistering, discoloration of the skin or burning more easily from minor sun exposure.
-Generally, the photosensitive oils are orange, lime, lemon, grapefruit and bergamot.
+Generally, the photosensitive oils are lime, lemon, grapefruit and bergamot.

 If you are pregnant or if you are currently nursing, extreme care is necessary.
 Essential oils can affect hormones and other aspects of your health.
 It is best to check first with a professional if using essential oils is suitable for you during these important periods of your motherhood.

 There are many creative ways to blend and apply essential oil to your skin.
 There are no strict rules.
 You can be your own chemist and therapist with Aroma Foundry products.

 Creating an essential oil blend against acne does not really need to be complicated.
-It could be as easy as adding three to four drops of eucalyptus essential oil to two teaspoons of unscented lotion.
+It can be as easy as adding three to four drops of eucalyptus essential oil to two teaspoons of unscented lotion.
 The antimicrobial property of the oil will certainly do its work, and the cooling effect will also give you a refreshing sensation.

 You can do this every day and discover how eucalyptus oil can make such a subtle yet effective difference.

-If you think you are up for a more complex blend, you can try creating this Eucalyptus Acne Astringent.
+If you think you are up for a more complex blend, you can try creating this eucalyptus acne astringent.